charif-h/Football-results-simulation/README.md

 For some reasons we can attribute the team to termporary groups.
 This function allows to remove all termporary groups from the team.

 #### ToDom
-ToDom and display allow to plot the team within an html element called *parent*.
+ToDom method allows to plot the team within an html element.

 ## The class Match
 This class represents a match between two teams.